kemapak/javascript-fundamentals/05-functions-classes-modules/README.md

 }
 ```

-- Second, if a function is part of a class or object, it is called a method and we can define it as below.
+- Second, if a function is part of a class or object, it is called a method, and we can define it as below.

 _For example_:
 ```